albanread/NBCPL/my_test_process.md

         return Encoder::create_add_reg("x0", "x1", "x2");
     }
     ```
-  - Add declaration to `EncoderTester.h`:
+  - Add declaration to `EncoderTester.h` at the bottom of the file where other wrapper declarations are located:
     ```cpp
     Instruction test_create_add_reg();
     ```